SAP/invoke-plugin-for-sphinx/README.md

 Behind the scenes, the function documenter of `autodoc` is extended to also handle tasks equal to functions.
 Therefore the same configurations, limitations and features apply.

+## Development
+This project uses `uv`.
+To setup a venv for development use
+`python3.13 -m venv venv && pip install uv && uv sync --all-groups && rm -rf venv/`.
+Then use `source .venv/bin/activate` to activate your venv.

 ## Build and Publish

 This project uses `setuptools` as the dependency management and build tool.